 Sharing data from Bing and Bing-powered experiences with third parties.
 We share some de-identified data (data where the identity of a specific person is not known) from Bing and Bing-powered experiences with selected third parties.
 Before we do so, we run the data through a process designed to remove certain sensitive data that users may have included in the search terms themselves (such as social security numbers or credit card numbers).
 Additionally, we require these third parties to keep the data secure and to not use the data for purposes other than for which it is provided.

 Cortana is your intelligent assistant that provides smart features and personalized experiences across a variety of devices, apps, and services.
 As described below, the data we collect when you use Cortana depends on the choices you make (including your privacy settings and whether or not you are signed-in), the data you share with Cortana, and Cortana’s capabilities (which vary depending on your operating system, device, and the services and apps you use).
-Cortana works best when you sign in and let her use data from your device, your Microsoft account, other Microsoft services, and third-party services to which you choose to connect.
+Cortana works best when you sign in and allow use of data from your device, your Microsoft account, other Microsoft services, and third-party services to which you choose to connect.

 The data Cortana collects is used to provide, improve, personalize, and develop Cortana and other Microsoft products.
 For example:

 On Windows devices, if you choose not to sign in to Cortana, you can still chat with Cortana and use Cortana to search, using either your voice, inking, or typing.
-For more information, see the Windows Search section of this privacy statement.
-If you choose not to sign in to Cortana on Skype, you can still receive non-personalized suggestions and responses within Skype.
-See the Skype section of this privacy statement for more information.

 When you use Cortana when you are signed out, we collect:

 If you sign in with your Microsoft account, you can enable Cortana to perform additional tasks and to provide personalized experiences and suggestions.
 Cortana can process the demographic data (such as your age, postal code, and gender) associated with your Microsoft account and data collected through other Microsoft services to provide personalized suggestions.
 For example, Cortana uses data collected by the Sports app to automatically display information about the teams you follow.
-Cortana also learns your favorite places from the Microsoft Maps app, and what you view and purchase in Microsoft Store to improve her suggestions.
-Your interests in Cortana's Notebook can be used by other Microsoft services, such as Bing or MSN, to customize your interests, preferences, and favorites in those experiences as well.
+Cortana also learns your favorite places from the Microsoft Maps app, and what you view and purchase in Microsoft Store to improve suggestions.
+Your interests in the Cortana Notebook can be used by other Microsoft services, such as Bing or MSN, to customize your interests, preferences, and favorites in those experiences as well.

 When you sign in to Cortana, in addition to the information described above, we also collect:

 Browse history.
-If you choose, Cortana can use your Microsoft Edge browse history associated with your Microsoft account.
+If you choose, Cortana can use the Microsoft Edge browse history associated with your Microsoft account.
 Cortana uses this data to learn about you and provide you with intelligent answers and timely, personalized suggestions, or to complete web tasks for you.
 Cortana can also help you pick up where you left off on one device when browsing in Microsoft Edge on another device.
 Cortana won’t collect information about sites you visit in InPrivate tabs.

 Microsoft Translator is a machine translation system designed to automatically translate text and speech between numerous supported languages.

-Microsoft Translator (which includes apps for Android, iOS, Windows, Presentation Translator, Translator Hub, Translator Live, Translator for Bing, and Translator for Microsoft Edge, collectively “Translator”) processes the text, image, and speech data you submit, as well as device and usage data.
+Microsoft Translator (which includes apps for Android, iOS, Windows, Translator Hub, Translator for Bing, and Translator for Microsoft Edge, collectively “Translator”) processes the text, image, and speech data you submit, as well as device and usage data.
 We use this data to provide Translator, personalize your experiences, and improve our products.
 Microsoft has implemented business and technical measures designed to help de identify the data you submit to Translator.
 For example, when we randomly sample text to improve Translator, we delete identifiers and certain text, such as email addresses and some number sequences, detected in the sample that could contain personal data.

 SwiftKey Keyboard and related products (collectively, the “SwiftKey Services”) process data about how you type and write, and use this data to learn your writing style and provide personalized autocorrection and predictive text that adapts to you.
 We also use this data to offer a range of other features, such as hashtag and emoji prediction.